daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_11_explore_compliance_mgr.md

 This demo maps to the following Learn content:

-- Learning Path: Describe the capabilities of the Microsoft Priva and Microsoft Purview solutions
+- Learning Path: Describe the capabilities of the Microsoft Priva and Microsoft Purview
 - Module: Describe the data compliance solutions of Microsoft Purview
 - Unit: Describe Compliance Manager